-3. REINSURANCE
+4. REINSURANCE

 The Company reinsures portions of certain life insurance policies that it underwrites to limit certain risks.
-The Company retains varying amounts of individual insurance up to a maximum retention on any one life.
-The Company retains the face amount of a life policy, for United States and Canadian branch operations only, if the face amount is less than \$260.
-If the face amount is greater than \$260, the Company retains only \$250.
-Additionally, the Company retains up to \$100 of accidental death and dismemberment coverage on any one life.
-Amounts not retained are ceded to Swiss Re Life and Health America on an automatic or facultative basis.
-In addition, certain annual renewable term policies in excess of \$50 are ceded to Optimum Re Insurance Company, a third-party reinsurance company.
+The Company retains varying amounts of individual insurance up to a maximum retention on any one life of (i) the face amount of the policy if less than \$260 or (ii) \$250 for all policies having a face amount of \$260 or more.
+Amounts not retained are ceded to Swiss Re Life Insurance Company on an automatic or facultative basis.
+In addition, certain annual renewable term policies in excess of \$50 are ceded to Optimum Re Insurance Company.
 The Company is not relieved of its primary obligations to the policyholders and is therefore contingently liable in the event that assuming reinsurers are unable to meet their obligations.
-At December 31, 2012 and 2011, the amounts for life insurance ceded were not significant.
+At December 31, 2013 and 2012, the amounts for life insurance ceded with non-affiliates were not significant.